Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 |Maximum Sewing Speed||800 stitches per minute|

-Complete with 27 stitches, one automatic buttonhole, and a nice collection of accessory feet, the Brother XM2701 will impress you with its ability to sew and quilt.
+Complete with 27 stitches, one automatic buttonhole, and a surprising collection of accessory feet, this Brother self-threading sewing machine will impress you with its ability to sew and quilt.

-A true value, the Brother XM2701 sewing machine is one of the least expensive sewing machines with an automatic needle threader that you will find.
+A great value, the Brother XM2701 sewing machine is one of the least expensive sewing machines with an automatic needle threader you’ll find.
 It’s also one of the best Brother sewing machines for beginners.

 If you like the ease of sewing machines that practically thread themselves, you’ll also appreciate the other automated features of the Brother XM2701 sewing machine.
 Specifically, bobbin winding is accomplished easily and almost automatically on the top of the sewing machine.
 The bobbin is also a top-drop, quick-set bobbin.
 This means you don’t even have to worry about drawing the bobbin thread up when you start to sew.
 The sewing machine will do that for you as soon as you start sewing.

 Overall, I highly recommend the Brother XM2701 sewing machine.
 See more in my Brother XM2701 review!

 |Maximum Sewing Speed||750 stitches per minute|